tnmendes/watt/README.md

 - [ ] Set Goals to save energy
 - [ ] Add Artificial Intelligence (IA) to detect and send you push notification when some consumption is not right like: leave the refrigerator door open, washer is done.
 - [ ] If you have multiple devices connected to single HS110 use artificial intelligence to detect which devices are turned on and off and how much each one of them is spending.
-- [ ] Add support to Tapo P100 (encryption protocol is is different and I can't get it to work).
 - [ ] Make web version